 How do you know if you’re ready to become a CFO?
-Lin feels that if you have to ask the question, you’re not ready.
+Alfred feels that if you have to ask the question, you’re not ready.

 Confidence is important.
 But at the same time, a lack of experience shouldn’t necessarily hold you back.
 “After all, if we only bet on experience, no one would ever bet on a start-up,” he says.

 However, this depends a bit on the organization.
-For example, Lin says that a business with a less experienced CEO might need a more senior CFO to inspire confidence.
+For example, Alfred says that a business with a less experienced CEO might need a more senior CFO to inspire confidence.

 We suggest you take his advice and just ask.

 Want to learn more about the path to a career as a CFO?
 You can view the entire chat with Alfred Lin here.